neuroscout/neuroscout/docs/browse/index.md

 # Browsing analyses

-Neuroscout let's you browse analyses you've created, as well as analyses that are publicly listed by other members of the community.
+Neuroscout lets you browse analyses you've created, as well as analyses that are publicly listed by other members of the community.

 To browse analyses, select `My analyses` or `Public analyses` under `Browse` in the navigation bar.
 Sort by any column by clicking on it.